Magic to Win

 Magic to Win (Chinese: 開心魔法, meaning "Happy Magic") is a 2011 Hong Kong film directed by Wilson Yip.
 The film stars Wu Chun, Karena Ng, Raymond Wong, Wu Jing and Louis Koo.
-It is a sixth installment of the Happy Ghost film franchise, but a completely different version of the story.

 Plot

 The world consists of five elements: gold, wood, water, fire and earth.
 In the wizard world of "Magic to Win", the story also revolves around the "Five Element Wizardry", portraying a story that surpasses our imagination.
 Kang Sengui (Raymond Wong), a university professor, is the Water Magician of "Five Elements Wizardry".
 Although he uses magic spells in his daily life, his superpower remains a secret.
 By accident, his power is transmitted to his student, Macy (Karena), who recklessly uses her newfound powers for personal gain and money-making.
 When she encounters Ling Feng, the spirit of an amnesiac Earth Magician, slowly begins to realize there is more to magic than just profit.
 Meanwhile, Bi Yewu, a Fire Magician, sets out on a mission to capture the elemental magicians in order to open a rift in time in an attempt to change history and save his parents who perished in a fire in his youth.
 His search leads him to Ling Feng, Wood Magician Gu Xinyue, Metal Magician Charlie and finally Macy.
 The rift eventually opens and the world is put on the moment of doom.